JoydeepCrafix/Crafix/README.md

 # Crafix - Capture Moments & Sparkle

-Welcome to the official repository of **Crafix**, a creative brand offering:
+Welcome to the official website of **Crafix**, a creative brand offering:

 - **@crafix.arts** – Custom Polaroids, photo gifts, designer envelopes & more.
 - **@crafix.jewelleries** – Trendy, affordable jewelry: earrings, bracelets, charms, and more.